-SUBMITTED BY: Stacy Pearson, Vice President, Finance and Administration education institutions to establish tuition and fees for all student categories except resident undergraduates.
+SUBMITTED BY: Stacy Pearson, Vice President, Finance and Administration increase for AY2020-2021 is 2.5%.

+State law authorizes the governing boards of the four-year higher education institutions to establish tuition and fees for all student categories except resident undergraduates.
 Current legislation allows resident undergraduate tuition to increase by no more than the average annual percentage growth rate in the median hourly wage for Washington for the previous fourteen years.
-The maximum increase for AY2020-2021 is 2.5%.
+The maximum